Budapestby VisitCity Guides

 Traditional Eger cellars offer informal tastings in cool, naturally-insulated volcanic rock spaces

-Eger is considered very safe, with low crime rates typical of smaller Hungarian cities.
-Exercise standard tourist precautions regarding pickpocketing in crowded areas and always carry official identification as required by Hungarian law.
+Eger is really safe with low crime rates like most smaller Hungarian cities.
+Just use normal tourist common sense about pickpockets in crowded areas and always carry official ID because Hungarian law requires it.

-When using taxis, ensure meters are running or agree on fair prices beforehand.
-Be cautious about overcharging in some bars or restaurants by checking menu prices before ordering.
+If you use taxis, make sure the meter is running or agree on a fair price first.
+Be careful about overcharging in some bars or restaurants by checking menu prices before you order.

-Hungarian is the official language, though tourist areas often have English-speaking staff.
-Learning basic phrases enhances interactions, especially in family-run wine cellars:
+Hungarian is the official language, but tourist areas often have English-speaking staff.
+Learning a few basic phrases really helps, especially in family-run wine cellars:

 • Hello: Szia (informal) / Jó napot (formal)